 We’re not born knowing how to socialize correctly in public situations.
 Largely, we take on the mannerisms of our parents, who teach us how to talk, share, and become good citizens of the world.
 As society becomes less and less formal however (lol’s, and emoticons anyone?), there are fewer opportunities to practice the skills that speak of refinement and class.
 That said, there has never been a time where social etiquette and first impressions meant more than in today’s day and age.
 It is truly refreshing to find someone who makes those around them feel comfortable and at ease during interactions.
 That’s what elegance means to me.

-So today readers , we take a page from Audrey Hepburn’s “Guide to Life” as she was not only a style beacon but a truly elegant spirit.
+So today readers , we take a page from Audrey Hepburn’s “How to be Lovely: The Audrey Hepburn Way of Life” as she was not only a style beacon but a truly elegant spirit.
 No one was more charming, graceful, elegant or wise than this fair lady.
 While few of us actually met Audrey Hepburn, we met her characters – Eliza Doolittle, Princess Ann, Sabrina, and who could forget, Holly Golightly.
 Both in character and in reality she represented all that a women could be.
 Years later, we remember her fondly as she continues to inspire us to become the best versions of ourselves.
 With some tweaking for modern times, and situations, we can still apply many of Audrey Hepburn’s teachings when guiding our own lives.

 In social situations (such as at networking and community events), when alone with confidence lagging, I think, “what would Audrey do?” and try to take on those characteristics myself.
 No one wants to make a social faux pas, and making others feel bad is the ultimate faux pas.
 It’s best to always treat those you meet with kindness, as I promise, those acts will be remembered.
 Here are some actions, I believe, Audrey would utilize in her daily interactions: